artefactual/atom-docs/user-manual/administer/settings.rst

   * :ref:`Windows <installation-windows>`
   * :ref:`Mac OS X <installation-macosx>`

-* :ref:`Search for updates <search-updates>`
+* :ref:`installation-upgrading`
+* :ref:`check-updates`

 .. _check-updates:

 Check for updates
 -----------------

-If yes is selected, an :term:`administrator` will automatically receive a notification if a newer version of the AtoM software has been released and can be installed.
+If yes is selected, authenticated (i.e. logged in) users will automatically receive a notification if a newer version of the AtoM software has been released and can be installed.
 This notification will appear in the browser for authenticated (i.e. logged in) users, as an orange bar across the top of the application alerting users to the newest release available.

 .. figure:: images/cva-theme.*
    :align: center